Singular Focus, Purpose-Built Solutions: Your Partner in Life Science Insurance

 Berkley Life Sciences is solely dedicated to providing premiere insurance coverage for today’s top life sciences companies.

-Life Science Insurance Protecting Tomorrow’s Innovations
+Life Sciences Insurance Protecting Tomorrow’s Innovations

 Comprehensive.
 Customized.
 Multinational.
-We provide property and casualty insurance products and services tailored to life science businesses globally.
+We provide property and casualty insurance products and services tailored to life sciences businesses globally.
 Our approach is collaborative, with underwriting, in-house claims, and risk management working in tandem to provide a complete and specialized insurance solution.

 In-House Claims